 Follow the online Interior Design class from Kelly Wearstler to get all the inspiration you need for a fun home renovation.
 You don’t need any experience for this class.

 The award-winning designer takes you behind the scenes of interior design in this fun online class.
 In 17 video lessons, she teaches you how to make any space feel larger and shows you how to choose colors, materials, and textures.
 And how to work with space, patterns, natural light, furniture, fun accents, and how to find your own distinct style.
-Check out the class video trailer for more information.

 4) Watch Back Old Tapes